 Most of the Mescalero Apache eluded their military guards and abandoned the reservation on November 3, 1865; but, for the Navajo, another three years passed before the United States Government recognized that their plan for Americanizing the People had failed.
 The Navajo were finally acknowledged sovereignty in the historic Treaty of 1868.

 The Navajo returned to their land along the Arizona-New Mexico border hungry and in rags.
 Though their territory had been reduced to an area much smaller than what they had occupied before the exodus to Bosque Redondo, they were one of the few tribes that were allowed to return to their native lands.
 The U.S. government issued them rations and sheep and within a few years, the Navajo had multiplied the numbers of their livestock.

 When the railroad arrived in 1880, along with it came traders and the Navajo exchanged maize, wool, mutton, hides, livestock, and crafts for food and manufactured goods.
 In 1922, a business council was created to negotiate leases for natural resources found on the reservation—among them oil, natural gas, timber, uranium, and coal.
 This council eventually became the Navajo Nation Council, which now runs the Navajo government.

 Today, the Navajo Nation Reservation, which includes 27,000 square miles of land, is the largest in the United States.
-With more than 250,000 members, the majority still live on Navajo land which stretches across the Colorado Plateau into Arizona, Utah and New Mexico.
-The seat of government is located at the town of Window Rock, Arizona.
+With more than 250,000 members, the majority still live on Navajo land which stretches across the Colorado Plateau into Arizona, Utah, and New Mexico.
+The seat of government is located in the town of Window Rock, Arizona.

 For more information, visit Navajo Nation Government